Generation & Spatial Topology Screening

 • morie_mooring → system geometry and equilibrium analysis

-• morie_anchor → anchor load and capacity design
+• morie_anchor → anchor load assessment and capacity design check

 • morie_cable → cable routing and configuration